productiveme/meteor-bones/README.md

 meteor-bones
 ============

-Barebones scaffolding for meteor 1.0 apps
+Barebones scaffolding for a Meteor 1.0 app.
+Includes preferred folder structure, customizable twitter bootstrap 3, font-awesome and basic packages like iron-router, coffeescript and less.

 Installation
 ============